remarkablemark/remarkablemark.github.io/_posts/2020/2020-12-11-migrate-travis-ci-to-github-actions-nodejs-workflow.md

 ### on

 [`on`](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#on) is the event that triggers the workflow.
 In our example, git `push` triggers our workflow.

-Accordingly, to add the `pull_request` event:
+To add the `pull_request` event:

 ```yml
 on: [push, pull_request]
 ```

-Which is equivalent to:
+Which is the same thing as:

 ```yml
 on: